John Lord O'Brian: Early life and career in New York

 John Lord O'Brian was born in Buffalo, New York.
 He attended public schools there before matriculating to Harvard College.
 After receiving a bachelor of arts (A.B.) degree from Harvard in 1896, O'Brian returned to his hometown and received a bachelor of laws (L.L.B.) degree from the University of Buffalo Law School in 1898.

 O'Brian's career in public office began at the age of 32, when he was elected as a Republican candidate to represent Buffalo in the New York State Assembly in the election of November 1906.
 While in the State Assembly, O'Brian was considered a consistent supporter of Governor Charles Evans Hughes Sr.

 Hughes recommended O'Brian to President Theodore Roosevelt for the position of United States Attorney for the Western District of New York; O'Brian left the State Assembly to take that position in 1909.
 O'Brian served as the U.S. Attorney throughout the subsequent administration of President William Howard Taft.
 O'Brian also continued in that office into the administration of Democratic President Woodrow Wilson, thus beginning a bipartisan path of serving as an appointed office holder under both Republican and Democratic administrations.
 In his role as the federal government's principal attorney in western New York, O'Brian in 1913 filed an antitrust lawsuit alleging that the Eastman Kodak Company was maintaining an unlawful monopoly on photographic films and equipment.

+In 1913, O'Brian unsuccessfully ran for Mayor of the City of Buffalo.
+He lost to incumbent mayor Louis P. Fuhrmann in a three-way race.
+He was the nominee of both the Progressive and Citizens parties, netting 23,757 votes to Democrat Louis Fuhrmann's 30,219 and Republican Thomas Stoddart's 13,447.

 In 1915, O'Brian was a delegate to the New York Constitutional Convention.